conf-parsimonyandlearning/cpal-website/tracks.md

 - **A link to an arXiv preprint or a blog post** (e.g., distill.pub, Medium) describing results.
 - **Appendices** with detailed derivations and additional experiments.

 This track is non-archival and has no proceedings.
-We permit under-review or concurrent submissions.
+We permit under-review or concurrent submissions, as well as papers officially accepted by a journal or conference within 6 months of the [submission deadline]({{
+site.baseurl}}/deadlines) for Recent Spotlight
+Track (Oct 10, 2023).
 Reviewing will be performed in a single-blind fashion (authors should not anonymize their submissions), and will be held with the same high quality bar with the Proceeding Track.